bbninja1/BenjaminShirk_ST10081854_ProgPart1/README.md

 References
 ----------
 ChatGPT was used for some of the comments on my code.
-YouTube video was used to create the timer used on all my games RedBlack Tree cs file was used from vc learn.
+YouTube video was used to create the timer used on all my games.
+RedBlack Tree cs file was used from vc learn.

 --------------------------------------------------------------------------------------------------------------------------------------